appath/CustomDWM/README.md

       StatusBAR - panel with main icons located at the bottom of the screen.
       List:
-          battery - the laptop battery can provide information, displays information in the StatusBAR in the form of an icon. .
+          battery - the laptop battery can provide information, displays information in the StatusBAR in the form of an icon . .
           [[ in the process(script) ]]

           clock -